sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 ```
 #Module Needed: numpy, add, matplotlib, collections, Counter
-import numpy as np
-from operator import add
-import matplotlib.pyplot as plt
-import collections
-from collections import Counter

 ```
 Check that these modules are installed and available in the Jupyter environment.
 You can do this by defining the environment beforehand using command-line options.